andyvand/sy201/README.md

 - Extra Activities<p>

-	Keep working on the *Dice Rolling* program that we started in class on Wed, 5 Sep.<p>
+	Keep working on the *Dice Rolling* program that we started in class on Wed, 5 Sep.
+Also try complete the *Pick-4* program we started in class on Fri, 7 Sep.
+The materials for those exercises are in the `cw` directories below (ordered by date).<p>

 <hr>